 Claiming that the company wanted to use them as scapegoats, the duo sought the help of attorney David Lane who suggested that they should sue the company.
 According to Lane, in 2013, while serving passengers booked on the Denver to San Francisco flight, Lee and Stroup took a short break and watched a 15-minute-long video on an iPad.

 However, their supervisor took note of their actions and wrote in his recommendation towards the United Airlines board that both flight attendants should be reprimanded for work negligence.
-Lane noted that the supervisor reported his clients for watching the video on the iPad and for not wearing aprons while serving the passengers.
+Lane noted that the supervisor reported his clients for watching the video on the iPad and for not wearing aprons while serving the passengers, which is highly reprimendable.

 During the trial, Lane grilled the company’s representatives and the flight attendants’ supervisor.
 According to the duo’s attorney, the whole trial was shaky from the very beginning as the company does not have clear guidelines on how transgressions are punished.